The following Trusts and Inheritance Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 the beneficiary in question has not occupied the property for the whole of the period that it has been owned by the trustees

-In the latter case, the gain that is
+In the latter case, the gain

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.